foo123/Abacus/README.md

 //true
 //[0,2]

-// permute an array, using the permutation var arr = ["a","b","c","d","e"];
+// choose from array, using the combination var arr = ["a","b","c","d","e"];
 echo(Abacus.choose(arr, comb.next()));
 //